ibara/lillian.link/_lilypad_source/blog/anarchy/2016-12-08_anarchist-cooperative-manual-hencoop-first-edition.md

 A consistent failure I've seen and made was an unpreparedness and thus inability to handle interpersonal conflict.
 Without a robust system for mediating such incidents, conflict has high potential to tear the cooperative apart.
-It is unrealistic to imagine the personal and official to be separate realms, as they intermingle, whereas one completely affects the other.
+It is unrealistic to imagine the personal and official to be separate realms, as they intermingle, where one completely affects the other.
 Members are the synecdoche of operations, of the cooperative at large, and as such it is a mutual relationship between emotion and official business.
 To put it differently, the members are representative of the cooperative as a whole, and that the cooperative itself is representative of its members; the way you operate as a group is a bidirectional relationship.
 For